eslint/eslint/docs/src/use/configure/configuration-files-new.md

 Here, the configuration object excludes files ending with `.config.js` except for `eslint.config.js`.
 That file still has `semi` applied.

+Non-global `ignores` patterns can only match file names.
+A pattern like `"dir-to-exclude/"` will not ignore anything.
+To ignore everything in a particular directory, a pattern like `"dir-to-exclude/**"` should be used instead.

 If `ignores` is used without `files` and there are other keys (such as `rules`), then the configuration object applies to all files except the ones specified in `ignores`, for example:

 ```js